microsoft/startups/content/laptop-to-cloud/containers/dockerfiles.md

 ENV GREETING=hello
 ```

 The `ENV` command allows us to specify an environment variable.
-This is used during the build process, but can also be overriden when we run the container (which will come in very handy later on).
+This is used during the build process, but can also be overriden when we run the container (which you'll see an example of later).

 ```Dockerfile
 CMD [ "sh", "-c" "echo", "$GREETING world!" ]